-- (a) Issuers that are subject to federal regulation by the Fed, FDIC, OCC, NCUA or FHFA must meet all regulatory capital requirements to be considered at least "well capitalized" or its equivalent.
-Issuers in this category include but are not limited to BHCs, banks, wholly owned subsidiaries of BHCs that are consolidated for purposes of regulatory oversight, thrifts, savings and loan holding companies, and credit unions.
-Non-depository mortgage companies are generally not included in this category. - (b) Issuers that are instrumentalities of a US state or territory, including but not limited to State Housing Finance Authorities or Agencies, are not subject to institution-wide capital requirements. - (c) Issuers that are not covered by the requirements for financial institutions shown above (in MBS Guide Chapter 3, Part 8, § B (3) (a) and § B (3) (b), must meet the following capital requirement: Issuers must maintain a "Leverage Ratio" of at least 6%.
+(a) Issuers that are subject to regulatory oversight by a federal prudential regulation by the Fed, FDIC, OCC, NCUA or FHFA or must meet all regulatory capital requirements to be considered at least "well capitalized" or its equivalent.
+Issuers in this category include but are not limited to BHCs), banks, wholly owned subsidiaries of BHCs that are consolidated for purposes of regulatory oversight, thrifts, savings and loan holding companies, and credit unions.
+Non-depository mortgage companies are generally not included in this category.

+- (b) Issuers that are instrumentalities of a US state or territory, including but not limited to State Housing Finance Authorities or Agencies, are not subject to institution-wide capital requirements. - (c) Issuers that are not covered by the requirements for financial institutions shown above (in MBS Guide Chapter 3, Part 8, § B (3) (a) and § B (3) (b)), must meet the following capital requirements: Issuers must maintain a "Leverage Ratio" of at least 6%.

 For purposes of this section, Leverage Ratio is defined as (i) Total Adjusted Net Worth (as defined by Ginnie Mae) divided by Total Assets.
+For purposes of this requirement, Total Assets do not include Ginnie Mae Loans Eligible for Repurchase (GMLERs).
 GMLERs are delinquent loans that are eligible to be bought out of a pool but that have not yet been bought out, consistent with MBS Guide Chapter 18 Part 3 § B (1).
 GMLERs are not applicable to the HMBS program.